LadyNaggaga/docs-1/docs/csharp/getting-started/interactive-lessons/hello-world.md

 ### namespaces

-*Namespaces* are a way to organize code as programs grow largeer.
+*Namespaces* are a way to organize code as programs grow larger.
 You might imagine that the larger a program gets, the more likely methods or classes might accidentally have the same name. *Namespaces* provide a further layer of organization.
 Here, you've placed all the code in